AbenyT/10academy.org/Descriptive Statistics/README.md

 - **Headline Length Analysis**: The script calculates the length of each headline and provides basic statistics (mean, median, etc.) on these lengths.
 A histogram is plotted to visualize the distribution of headline lengths.

-### 2. Publisher Analysis

-- **Articles per Publisher**: The script counts the number of articles contributed by each publisher and visualizes the top publishers using a bar chart.

-### 3. Time Series Analysis

-- **Publication Trends**: The script analyzes the publication dates and times to identify trends.
-This includes:
-  - The number of articles published per day of the week.
-  - The number of articles published per month.
-  - The number of articles published at different hours of the day.

-- **Trend Analysis Over Time**: The script resamples the data to observe the number of articles published on a daily, weekly, and monthly basis, and visualizes these trends over time.

 ## Requirements